richoux/microPhantom/README.md

 ## Downloading and compiling GHOST

-POAdaptive uses  the Constraint Programming toolkit  GHOST.
+microPhantom uses  the Constraint Programming toolkit  [GHOST](https://github.com/richoux/GHOST).
 The solver executables  you just  compiled (see  previous intructions  above) are using the static library of GHOST in the lib folder.